Lambrie/Lambrie.github.io/_posts/2020-07-27-one-liners.md

 ---
 Simple is better than complex, but sparse is better than nested and as always readability counts.

-Python one-liners are commonly used by Python developers to perform a single function quickly.
+Python one-liners are commonly used by Python developers to perform a single function in a single line of code.
 They can reduce code complexity by performing a specific outcome within a single line of code which might have taken up several more lines.
 {% highlight python %}
 evenNumbers = [number for number in range(100) if number % 2 == 0]
 {% endhighlight %}